gnois/lua-resty-stripe/README.md

 ### Samples

-The helper.lt/lua file has plenty of real world examples that was extracted from my own subscription app.
+The [sample/](https://github.com/gnois/lua-resty-stripe/tree/main/sample) folder has some real world examples.
 Feel free to adapt them for your own needs.

 Enjoy!